appgate/sdp-operator/README.md

    where
    * `<version>` is the version of the SDP Operator.
 Browse the available version in the [Appgate Operator GitHub Container Registry](https://github.com/orgs/appgate/packages?repo_name=sdp-operator).
 This must match the SDP Operator CRD chart version in step 1.
    * `<api-version>` is the API version of the Appgate SDP system (`v12`, `v13`, `v14`, `v15`, `v16`, `v17`).
 This must match the API version of the system you want to configure.
-   * `host` is the hostname of the Appgate SDP systme you want to configure.
+   * `host` is the hostname of the Appgate SDP system you want to configure.
    * `device-id` is the UUID to assign to this operator